catmengi/DynamicRPC/README.md

 **tested on:** Linux (x86_64, aarch64), Windows MSYS2(x86_64)

-Building without TCP support is not done yet(still require some network headers)
+Building without TCP should be supported but not tested on platform without unix socket headers